weak-head/go-gitlab-ci/README.md

 - `KUBERNETES_CERTIFICATE_AUTHORITY_DATA` - The CA configuration for the Kubernetes cluster.
 - `KUBERNETES_USER_NAME` - Kubernetes user name.
 - `KUBERNETES_USER_TOKEN` - Kubernetes user token.
+- `GITLAB_REGISTRY` - GitLab container registry that Kubernetes should use for auth.
+- `GITLAB_REGISTRY_USER_NAME` - Persistent GitLab user name to pull image from the GitLab container registry.
+- `GITLAB_REGISTRY_USER_TOKEN` - Persistent GitLab user token to pull image from the GitLab container registry.
 - `APPLICATION_DOMAIN` - The domain the application is deployed to.
 - `APPLICATION_KUBERNETES_NAMESPACE` - The Kubernetes namespace the application is deployed to.
-- `GITLAB_REGISTRY_USER_NAME` - Persistent GitLab user name to pull image from the GitLab container registry.
-- `GITLAB_REGISTRY_USER_TOKEN` - Persistent GitLab user token to pull image from the GitLab container registry.

 Refer to the [gitlab-ci.yml](./.gitlab-ci.yml) for the details.